My story

 It was both difficult and slow to get details on what had really happened.
 Aside from the fact that I was not aware that we had any business activity in South Sudan, at a much deeper level there was profound concern that Macmillan might be accused of illegal business practices.
 The publishing of science, humanities, literature and educational books was regarded as a noble business pursuit.
 In many ways Macmillan felt like the most ethical company I had worked for.
 Harold Macmillan's famous Wind of Change speech in 1960 about decolonisation and supporting independence for African countries meant that the Macmillan name had been respected across the continent for decades.

 The prevailing legal and political environment made our concerns even greater.
 Enforcement of legislation relating to bribery of foreign officials had changed significantly in the previous few years.
-Up until 1999 such activity was not criminalised in many countries.
+Up until 1999 such activity was not criminalised in many countries and was even tax-deductible.
 There had been considerable efforts during the 2000s, notably through the OECD, to tighten up the law and to enforce it.
 These later took effect in the Bribery Act 2010.
 In the meantime, in 2006 a Serious Fraud Office (SFO) investigation into an arms deal between BAE Systems and the Saudi Arabian government had collapsed and there was a growing public demand for such business practices to be properly investigated.

 The blame for the collapse of the BAE case was attributed to UK law and enforcement practice still being insufficiently clear.
 Investigating the BAE case, the Woolf Committee issued an influential report in 2008 which laid out a series of recommendations for business conduct and internal controls which became the gold standard for large multinational organisations.
 We seized on the Woolf recommendations to demonstrate our values and our intent, but of course we could not ignore the pending investigation.

-As CFO, with responsibility for the legal team, it fell to me to manage the response.
+As CFO, with responsibility for the legal team, it fell to me to manage the response (Project Meryl).
 The first legal firm we appointed was inept.
 Its astonishing ability to rack-up fees was inversely proportional to the wisdom and professional competence of its staff.
 The firm was quickly replaced.
 Fortunately I was introduced to a QC whose firm of barristers were experts in the field.
 Their reputation gave us the confidence to self-report to the SFO and agree a solution which involved the barristers being trusted to lead an investigation.
 A civil settlement was reached in 2011.
 Though it was a very difficult period for all those it touched, I took a grain of comfort from hearing that the authorities considered Macmillan to have integrity and to be a model of how organisations should respond to an allegation of bribery.
-Compared with the arms trade and the extractive industries, we were apparently 'refreshingly honest and straightforward' to deal with.
+Compared with the arms trade and the mining industries, we were apparently 'refreshingly honest and straightforward' to deal with.

 Naturally we made improvements to the compliance and internal control framework of the organisation, but in some countries we decided that it was simply too risky to continue doing business.
 So with some sadness, Macmillan withdrew its educational publishing operations from parts of Africa.